 Pfingstegg, Männlichen, Eiger Glacier, Jungfraujoch

-Lots of things to do can be found in and around Grindelwald.
-A few highlights in the Grindelwald region include Grindelwald First, Bachalpsee Lake, Schynige Platte, Grindelwald Glaciers, Grosse Scheidegg, First Cliff Walk, Eiger Glacier, and Jungfraujoch.
+There are many places to visit in and around Grindelwald.
+Some of the highlights of the Grindelwald region include Grindelwald First, Bachalpsee Lake, Schynige Platte, Grindelwald Glaciers, Grosse Scheidegg, First Cliff Walk, Männlichen, Eiger Glacier, and Jungfraujoch.

 When visiting Switzerland, one of the best places to visit is the city of Lucerne (Luzern in German).
 It’s enjoyable at any time of year.
 In this city along the Reuss River, you can see the famous old wooden bridge, as well as Lake Lucerne with the Swiss Alps as a backdrop.
 A variety of shops and boutiques, as well as cafes and restaurants, make Lucerne’s old town ideal for shopping and sightseeing.

 There is plenty to do in Lucerne, and you can stay for a few days if you wish.
 Its ideal location in Central Switzerland makes it a convenient base for day trips to many other parts of the country.

 Places to Visit near Grindelwald